 As a development environment, it allows you to develop and put together applications.
 As a data platform, it allows you to connect to different data sources like Excel, Amazon, SQL, or any other server anywhere.
 You can even store your data within Power Apps itself.

-With these two major elements combined, you can build apps for your organization quickly and efficiently.
+When combined, these two major elements can help you build apps for your organization quickly and efficiently.

 If you’re a Microsoft user, you probably use Word to create documents and Excel to create spreadsheets.
 You go to PowerPoint if you want to create presentations.
 So when it comes to applications, you can go to Power Apps.